yujhenchen/basketball-scoreboard/README.md

 - [x] Reset the game
 - [x] Count down timer (setInterval and clearInterval)
 - [x] Responsive web design (RWD)
+- [x] Popup winner animation after the game is ended (using Animate.css)
 - [ ] Refactor codes
     - [ ] Create a map to map button ids and corresponding scores
     - [ ] Wrap scores, timer id, and time variables into a game object